CBD Dosage for Dogs

 If you’re considering CBD Oil for your dog, there are some important points you want to keep in mind.
 In recent years the pharmacological constituents of CBD cannabinoids have been studied leading to published research on the benefits of CBD as an anxiolytic (anti-anxiety), anti-seizure, anti-inflammatory, antiemetic, and antipsychotic, as well as having neuroprotective properties.
 CBD (Cannabidiol) has also been shown effective at high doses for the treatment of a variety of conditions ranging in psychiatric disorders such as schizophrenia and dementia, as well as diabetes and nausea.

 At lower doses, CBD has physiological effects that promote and maintain canine health; including reducing inflammation and oxidative stress.
 For instance, CBD is more effective than vitamin C and E as a neuroprotective antioxidant and can ameliorate skin conditions such as acne (Cannabidiol as Antioxidant).

 CBD Oil For Dogs

 This new research is pointing toward a future in which CBD for dogs–whether derived from the whole plant or via single-cannabinoid extracts–may be an effective treatment for a wide range of diseases that affect humans as well as our canine companions.

 Dogs Have Endocannabinoid Systems

-Just like humans, animals also have endocannabinoid systems (ECS).
+Just like humans, animals also have an Endocannabinoid System (ECS).
 The ECS is this complex array of cannabinoid receptors found in the brain, organs, skin, bones, and generally throughout the entire body.
 Through what is called “cannabinoid signaling” this system is what helps us maintain whole body homeostasis.
 That all-important balancing act between the body’s metabolic processes–meaning that it controls and regulates pain, appetite, sleep, inflammation, and cell metabolism, including the life cycle of cells.
 The last of which is especially important in canine cancer therapy.

 On the opposite side, a lack of cannabinoids could cause disruption to multiple systems in the body.
 It is theorized that this disruption, or lack of homeostasis, then leads to more significant and life-threatening problems.